MaxHalleran/MaxHalleran.github.io/README.md

 ### Landing Section:

-   - The message needs to be reworked to better define the fact that I'm looking for a job and not contracts.

-   - * The project button scrolls past the section heading.
+   - The project button scrolls past the section heading.

 ### Project Section

-   - Group skill buttons

-   - There should be a section talking about what skills I have and what I have used for projects.
-This section needs to be reworded.

-   - Each project should on hover display a succinct list of the skills that I used and a link to their Github repo.
-These buttons need to be better placed and animated.

-   - There should be a Github button that 'heads' the buttons and should be styled somewhat differently.

-   - On hover, a second image from the project (which should be darker) should scroll down and replace the previous image.
+   - * There should be a second picture of the project that slides down into place.

    - * Each project should have a more detailed breakdown.
 This could be done with a page turn effect on the projects section.

    - * Skill buttons should filter which projects are shown.

+   - * Group skill buttons

 ### About Section